 This rabbit cage from Ferplast is a great option for a single bunny.
 It comes with the normal rabbit cage, plus a detachable wooden hutch to give your bunny a safe places to sleep.
 The plastic base features a smooth floor with tall guards to keep messes inside the cage.
 The wire walls and roof allow for plenty of ventilation, and the one side opens up entirely to make it easy to get inside to clean.

 This cage comes with some accessories that you may not want to use, including a plastic hay feeder, a water bottle, and a food bowl with a plastic shelf.
 We only recommend using this cage with the attached hutch because otherwise, the cage is too small.
-If you don’t like the idea of a wooden hutch (they often hold odors and are difficult to clean), this may not be the cage for you.
+If you don’t like the idea of a wooden hutch (they often hold odors and are difficult to clean), Ferplast makes a version with a connecting wire section instead.
 You could also buy two of these cages and hook them together (without the hutch) to create double the living space.

 Dimensions: Length: 55.91″ Width: 23.62″ Height: 19.62″